 At Lancaster Bible College, athletics is viewed as part of the ministry of the school and an integral part of the educational process.
 Athletics is also an essential part of student life as leadership abilities in the educational and spiritual realms are cultivated through athletic participation.
 Scripturally based principles are integrated into the athletic program so student-athletes will be better prepared to serve the Lord.

-Tyler Hilton (’21), a Business Administration major from Lancaster, was the 2020-21 leader of FCA on the Lancaster campus and says that the group is a way for student-athletes from all 20 of the college’s Division III sports teams to come together.
+Tyler Hilton (’21), a Business Administration major from Lancaster, was a past leader of FCA on the Lancaster campus and says that the group is a way for student-athletes from all 20 of the college’s Division III sports teams to come together.

 LBC | CAPITAL: Please share how the Fellowship of Christian Athletics presence at Lancaster Bible College helps unite student-athletes.